Interested In Storge?

 2. Organize bills

-3. Color Coordinate
+3. Color coordinate

 4. Opt out of junk mail

-There is truly nothing worse than opening your mailbox to find 5 pieces of junk mail.
-Learning how to organize mail clutter is actually really straightforward.
-An easy way to cut out some of the junk mail is to opt-out of prescreened junk mail.
-This will stop credit card and insurance companies from sending you the “you’ve been preselected” junk that always shows up in the mail.
+This will stop credit card and insurance companies from sending you the “you’ve been preselected” offers that always show up in the mail.
 The website will require you to enter your personal information, but it is endorsed by the FTC and completely private.

 5. Go paperless

-6. Recycle Magazines and Newspapers
+6. Recycle magazines and newspapers

 7. Unsubscribe from unused media